 Areas: For the Upper Blue River area hunt, take Hwy 191 south from Springerville to Alpine.
 From Alpine, take Hwy 180 east to Forest Road 281 (adjacent to Luna Lake).
 Go down FR 281 south approximately 19 miles to the Foote Creek or Tutt Creek Trailheads.
 The most commonly used trails to access the bighorn range are Forest Service Trails 76 and 105, which begin at the Foote Creek and Tutt Creek Trailheads.
 Access may also be seasonally obtained at the Horse Ridge and Red Hill Trailheads just east of Hwy 191, some 13 miles south of Alpine, but early winter snows may make these trailheads unavailable for vehicle access.
 Once within the bighorn range, popular glassing locations to spot sheep include Horse Ridge and Sissy Point.
 Refer to the appropriate USGS topographic map to locate these landmarks.

 A sheep tag holder for the Upper Blue River Area may also look at the Bear Canyon area.
 Take FR 281 from Alpine south to the end of the road.
-Sheep can often be glassed looking east from the road on either side of where KP Creek merges with the Blue River.
-The Upper Blue River Hunt area currently has a growing number of older age class rams.
-A growing number of these rams are being observed with only one horn.
-This could be the result of sinusitis or mechanical breakage.
-Department personnel are working to determine the cause of this issue.
+Sheep can often be glassed looking east from the road on either side of where KP Creek merges with the Blue River

 Because the Blue Range Primitive Area is managed for wilderness values, use of any mechanized device, such as a vehicle, bicycle, or chain saw, is prohibited.
 Hunters are encouraged to visit with the Alpine or Clifton Ranger District Wilderness Staff for appropriate, low impact camping techniques and other wilderness restrictions.

 Overview: Unit 27 currently offers elk seasons throughout the fall.
-Early fall hunt seasons that coincide with the elk breeding period include archery-only, in which both bull and antlerless permits are available, and early firearms bull, which is limited to muzzle loading rifles every other year.
-A general antlerless permit is offered in October to meet population management objectives.
+Early fall hunt seasons that coincide with the elk breeding period include archery-only, in which both bull and antlerless permits are available, and early firearms bull, which is limited to muzzleloading rifles every other year.
+General antlerless seasons are offered in October to meet population management objectives.
 Late archery and firearms bull seasons are also offered during mid- to late-November and into early December.
 All elk permits must be obtained through the permit draw process.
-Because the quality of Arizona's bull elk hunts has become widely known, permits to hunt bull elk in Arizona are difficult to obtain.
-Drawing odds for an early firearms bull tag in Unit 27 can be as low as 1%, meaning only one out of one hundred applicants will be drawn for a tag.
+Because the quality of Arizona’s bull elk hunts has become widely known, permits to hunt bull elk in Arizona are difficult to obtain.
+Drawing odds for an early firearms bull tag in Unit 27 can be as low as 1% of the total applicants.
 However, hunters willing to pursue antlerless elk have much better odds of being drawn.